Israel says two Americans held hostage by Hamas, a mother and daughter, have been released

-KHAN YOUNIS, Gaza Strip (AP) — Hamas on Friday freed an American woman and her teenage daughter it had held hostage in Gaza, Israel said, the first such release from among the around 200 people the militant group abducted during its Oct.
-7 rampage through southern Israel.
+KHAN YOUNIS, Gaza Strip (AP) — Hamas militants on Friday freed two Americans — a mother and her teenage daughter who had been held hostage in Gaza since militants rampaged through Israel two weeks ago, the Israeli government said.

+The pair, who also hold Israeli citizenship, were the first hostages to be released, and more than 200 are still being held.

-The two Americans, Judith Raanan and her 17-year-old daughter Natalie, were out of the Gaza Strip and in the hands of the Israeli military, an army spokesman said,.
-Hamas said it released them for humanitarian reasons in an agreement with the Qatari government.
+Hamas said it was releasing them in an agreement with the Qatari government for humanitarian reasons.

-The release comes amid growing expectations of expected ground offensive that Israel says is aimed at rooting out Hamas militants who rule the Gaza Strip.
-Israel said Friday it does not plan to take long-term control over the tiny territory, home to some 2.3 million people.

-Judith and Natalie Ranaan had been on a trip from their home in suburban Chicago to Israel to celebrate the Jewish holidays, family said.
-They were in the kibbutz of Nahal Oz, near Gaza, on Oct.
-7 — Simchat Torah, a festive Jewish holiday – when Hamas fighters stormed out of the territory into southern Israeli towns, killing hundreds and abducting 203 others.

-The family heard nothing from them since the attack and were later told by U.S. and Israeli officials that they were being held in Gaza, Natalie’s brother Ben said.

-Relatives of other captives welcomed the release and appealed for the others to be freed.
+Relatives of other captives welcomed the release and appealed for others to be freed.

 “We call on world leaders and the international community to exert their full power in order to act for the release of all the hostages and missing,’’ the statement said.

-More than 1,400 people in Israel have been killed in the way — mostly civilians slain during the Hamas incursion that shattered Israelis sense of security.
+KHAN YOUNIS, Gaza Strip (AP) — Israel said Friday it does not plan to take long-term control over the Gaza Strip after an expected ground offensive to root out Hamas militants that rule the territory.
+The Israeli military punished Gaza with airstrikes, authorities inched closer to bringing aid to desperate families and hospitals, and Muslims around the world protested in solidarity with Palestinians.

-Israel bombed areas in southern Gaza where Palestinians had been told to seek safety while it tries to destroy Hamas two weeks ago.
+Israel bombed areas in southern Gaza where Palestinians had been told to seek safety while it tries to destroy Hamas in retaliation for its brutal rampage in Israel two weeks ago.
 Fighting between Israel and militants in neighboring Lebanon also raged, prompting evacuations of Lebanese and Israeli border towns as fears of a widening conflict grew.

 Speaking to lawmakers about Israel’s long-term plans for Gaza, Defense Minister Yoav Gallant laid out a three-stage plan that seemed to suggest that Israel did not intend to reoccupy the territory it left in 2005.